 The System Design Masterclass

-A no-fluff masterclass that reignites the passion in engineering and helps experienced engineers become great at designing and implementing scalable, fault-tolerant, and highly available systems.
+no-fluff and highly practical masterclass that reignites engineering curiosity and helps SDE-2, SDE-3, and above become great at designing, implementing, and shipping scalable, fault-tolerant, and highly available systems at the workplace.

 If you are a beginner in System Design then check out my System Design for Beginner course.